 Claire Scanlon’s Manhattan meet-cute could have gone either way.
 Two overworked (but no less fresh-faced) assistants hatch a plan to set up their cartoonishly tyrannical bosses in order to enjoy their own lives again.
 Harper (Zoey Deutch) is an aspiring journalist, clumsy and cute, running in circles around ESPN titan Kirsten Stevens (Lucy Liu).
 Charlie (Glen Powell) works in a nondescript finance role as an assistant to his highly-strung boss, Rick (Taye Diggs).
 On one of many stressful late shifts, Harper and Charlie cross paths over a catastrophic dinner order and soon a plan forms.
 Joking about aligning the stars that are currently controlling their lives, the only thing that can set the assistants free, it seems, is love.
 Some kind of love that totally doesn’t involve either of them, of course.

-Originally published on Little White Lies
+Read the full feature on Little White Lies